Peñarrubia, Abra: Elected officials

 Antonio Amasi Domes-ag was OIC Mayor of the town in 1989–1992, then elected as mayor in 1992–1995, and again for the term 1995–1998.
 He was replaced by his wife Lovelyn Domes-ag in 1998-2001 and 2001–2004.
 The election of 2004 became controversial in the whole nation when both husband and wife ran for mayoralty candidate.
 Antonio Domes-ag was proclaimed as the winner.
 In the May 2007 election, incumbent Vice Mayor Geraldine Mamsaang-Balbuena won in a matter of one vote against Antonio A. Domes-ag.

-The present municipal mayor is still Jane Mamsaang-Cecilia.
+The present municipal mayor is Geraldine Mamsaang-Balbuena.

 Education

 The Peñarrubia Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.